mrberti/micropython-scpidev/README.md

 # pyscpidev
-A python package to turn your device into an SCPI end point
+A python package to turn your device into an SCPI end point.

+# Usage
+`import scpidev`